86pushkar24/AI_IDE/README.md

 PORT=5001
 ```

 > On Render you’ll set the same variables in the dashboard.
 Leave `PING_URL` empty until after the first deploy, then update it to your Render URL and redeploy.
+The `.env` file is git-ignored so secrets stay out of the repo, so every fresh clone needs to recreate it before running the app.

 ### 4. Run the Servers